Tove Søby

-Tove Goltermann Søby (née Nielsen, born 23 January 1933 in Copenhagen, Denmark) is a Danish sprint canoeist who competed in the 1950s.
+Tove Goltermann Søby (née Nielsen, born 23 January 1933) is a Danish sprint canoeist who competed in the 1950s.

 She won a silver medal in the K-1 500 m event at the 1954 ICF Canoe Sprint World Championships in Mâcon.

 She won a bronze medal in the K-1 500 m event at the 1956 Summer Olympics in Melbourne behind Yelizaveta Dementyeva from the Soviet Union and Therese Zenz from Germany.
 Shortly afterwards she retired.